 Contre les élections by David Van Reybrouck, Translated from the original Dutch by Isabelle Rosselin and Philippe Noble (Babel, February 2014)

 My review was originally published here by 3:AM Magazine.
-Below is an excerpt:

-“Representative democracy today seems to be at an impasse.
+Representative democracy today seems to be at an impasse.
 Low voter turnout, falling party membership, plummeting trust in politicians, the fierce rise of populist parties.
 These trends, together with political fragmentation, disengagement among young generations, and backlash against the political elite who have failed to govern responsibly, highlight democracy’s dilemma.
 Though much has been written about this democratic crisis, less has been proposed in terms of solutions.
 Belgian historian David Van Reybrouck’s recent book, Contre les élections [Against Elections], attempts to fill this gap of ideas.
 Although it has not yet been translated into English, as is obvious from what I discuss below, his analyses are critically important in the current climate.